Google Tools Unification: Peak District SEO

 The use of your Gmail email address just makes things simple.
 Having to log in and out of multiple different accounts can be time-consuming and confusing, worse, it can lead to mistakes.

 Try to use ONE Gmail account associated with all of the above tools.

 Something like ‘YOURBUSINESS@gmail.com, this Gmail account can be used as the universal sign-in for all the tools, making life so much simpler, especially when you need to connect one app to another.

-No matter what you need to check, ad spend or which keywords brought visitors to your website, you can use the same account to access them all.
+No matter which application you need to check, ad spend or which keywords brought visitors to your website, you can use the same account to access them all.

 *If you have a large business with the need for multiple Gmail accounts, we advise you look at Gsuite

 It’s not rocket science

 There are many reasons why a company might have many logins for their Google apps.
 We see huge amounts of businesses with their analytics, Google Ads, email and Google My Business etc all under different logins and to be frank, It’s a nightmare to manage.